L'Officiel: History

-The Beginnings of L'Officiel and Jalou/Pérès takeover (1921–1984)
+The Beginnings of L'Officiel (1921–1938)

-L'Officiel was first published in 1921, as the official publication of the Chambre Syndicale de la Couture.
-The Chambre Syndicale de la Couture (commonly referred to as 'the Chamber') was founded in 1868 by Charles Frederick Worth as a trade body representing all Parisian couturiers.
-The magazine was a professional trade magazine, directed principally at international buyers of high fashion, both corporate and individual, and at those working in the fashion industry.
-L'Officel was originally published in French, English, and Spanish.
+L'Officiel was first published on 20 July 1921, founded by Amédée-Martin Brunhes it was the official publication of the Chambre Syndicale de la Couture.
+The Chambre Syndicale de la Couture (commonly referred to as “the Chamber”) was founded in 1868 by Charles Frederick Worth as a trade body representing all Parisian couturiers.
+L'Officiel assumed the role of the previous official publication Les Elégances Parisiennes.
+During this period the magazine was directed principally at international buyers of high fashion, both corporate and individual, and those working within the fashion industry; it was published in French, English, and Spanish.
+Within the first issue Brunhes stated the magazine was to be a “technical and corporative organ” to overcome the “indolence and incompetence of the Public Powers, who disregard one of the richest sources of national wealth [referring to the couture industry].”
+Couturiers such as Paul Poiret would have the magazine delivered to their offices for inspiration, later fashion designers including Jean Paul Gaultier would take inspiration from vintage and contemporary issues of the magazine.
+Poiret, Louise Chéruit, and Jean Patou featured in interviews within the first and second issues.